2021–22 Denver Pioneers men's ice hockey season

-The 2021–22 Denver Pioneers men's ice hockey season is the 73rd season of play for the program.
-They represent the University of Denver in the 2021–22 NCAA Division I men's ice hockey season and for the 9th season in the National Collegiate Hockey Conference (NCHC).
-The Pioneers are coached by David Carle, in his fourth season, and play their home games at Magness Arena.
-The team won the 2022 NCAA Division I men's ice hockey tournament for their 9th Title.
+The 2021–22 Denver Pioneers men's ice hockey season was the 73rd season of play for the program.
+They represented the University of Denver in the 2021–22 NCAA Division I men's ice hockey season and for the 9th season in the National Collegiate Hockey Conference (NCHC).
+The Pioneers were coached by David Carle, in his fourth season, and played their home games at Magness Arena.
+The team won the 2022 NCAA Division I men's ice hockey tournament for their NCAA record-tying ninth national championship.

 Season

 Alternating streaks

 After a substandard year in 2021, Denver entered the year as a bit of a mystery, particularly with how unique the previous COVID-19-shortened season had been.
 The Pioneers returned with many of their top players, including starting goaltender Magnus Chrona, team captain Cole Guttman and top prospect Bobby Brink.
 The chief unknown, however, was how well the new crop of players would mesh with the team.
 Denver welcomed eight new players onto the team and while graduate transfer Cameron Wright was a known quantity, the Pioneers were also adding four young players drafted by NHL teams.

 Early returns were good for Denver as the team shot out of the gate with four wins to open the season.
 In those matches the offense was overpowering, averaging 6 goals a night and pushing the Pioneers into the top-10 rankings.
 The once criticism at the time was that Denver had played relatively weak teams.
 That logic bore out when Denver followed up the quick success with four consecutive losses, all to ranked teams.
 During the losing streak, Denver's offense went quiet, being limited to just a single goal in three of the games.
 The mounting defeats also dropped the team down the rankings, and they were nearly out of the top-15 by early November.
 Each loss had come on the road and Denver's return to the Magness Arena coincided with the team getting back on track.
 Denver followed up their skid with a seven-game winning streak that included its first victories of the year against a ranked team.
 Critically, the defense was also able to settle down during the stretch and allowed more than 2 goals against on just one occasion.